On the Computational Properties of Obviously Strategy-Proof Mechanisms: Introduction

 Classical mechanism design focuses on direct mechanisms, but there is strong empirical evidence that the extensive form of the mechanism affects the rate of optimal play.
 A growing body of laboratory experiments documents that human subjects make frequent mistakes in direct mechanisms, but not in equivalent extensive-form mechanisms \citep{kagel1987information, kagel2001behavior, mcgee2019obvious, ZL2020, schneider2020effects, bo2020iterative, bo2020pick}.

 Which mechanisms are easy for human beings to understand?
 Some intuitively simple extensive-form mechanisms, such as ascending auctions or dynamic serial dictatorships, are \textit{obviously strategy-proof} \citep{li_obviously_2017}.
 Obvious strategy-proofness requires that for any information set reachable under the truth-telling strategy, and for any deviation starting at that information set, every possible outcome under the deviation is no better than every possible outcome from truth-telling.
-This formalizes a particular cognitive limitation: A mechanism is obviously strategy-proof if and only if participants can detect that truth-telling is optimal without using contingent reasoning.\footnote{For laboratory evidence of errors in contingent reasoning, see \cite{charness2009origin}, \cite{esponda2014hypothetical}, \cite{ngangoue2015learning}, and \cite{esponda2016contingent}.}
+This formalizes a cognitive limitation: A mechanism is obviously strategy-proof if and only if participants can detect that truth-telling is optimal without using contingent reasoning.\footnote{For laboratory evidence of errors in contingent reasoning, see \cite{charness2009origin}, \cite{esponda2014hypothetical}, \cite{esponda2016contingent}, and \cite{martinez2019failures}.} Another interpretation of obviously strategy-proof mechanisms is that they provide incentives under weaker assumptions about the designer's commitment power.

 Obvious strategy-proofness depends on the extensive form of the mechanism.
-This is necessary to explain the data, but it raises new obstacles for mechanism design.
-By the revelation principle, the question ``does there exist a strategy-proof mechanism for choice rule $c$?'' reduces to the question of whether the corresponding direct mechanism is strategy-proof \citep{gibbard1973manipulation, myerson1979incentive}.
-By contrast, the question ``does there exist an \textit{obviously} strategy-proof mechanism for choice rule $c$?" is a question about the entire class of extensive-form game trees.
-Recent work has shown that it is without loss of generality to restrict attention to smaller classes, such as game trees with perfect information about the history of play \citep{ashlagi_stable_2018,bade_gibbard-satterthwaite_2017,pycia_theory_2019,mackenzie2020revelation}.
-However, even the smallest such class is still combinatorially complex, which makes it difficult to tell in general whether an obviously strategy-proof mechanism exists.\footnote{It is possible to look at yet smaller classes if we make more assumptions about utility functions or choice rules.
-Such characterizations are known for a variety of settings, such as binary allocation problems \citep{li_obviously_2017}, single-peaked social preferences \citep{bade_gibbard-satterthwaite_2017, arribillaga_obvious_2020}, and `rich' preferences \citep{pycia_theory_2019}, as well as for top trading cycles rules \citep{troyan_obviously_2019, mandal2020obviously} and sequential allotment rules \citep{arribillaga2019all}.}
+For instance, ascending auctions are obviously strategy-proof, but second-price auctions are not.
+This raises new obstacles for mechanism design.
+By the revelation principle, the question ``does there exist a strategy-proof (SP) mechanism for choice rule $c$?'' reduces to the question of whether the corresponding direct mechanism is strategy-proof \citep{gibbard1973manipulation, myerson1979incentive}.
+By contrast, the question ``does there exist an \textit{obviously} strategy-proof (OSP) mechanism for choice rule $c$?" is about the entire class of extensive-form game trees, which is combinatorially complex.